Helmut Zemo: Fictional character biography

-Broken and beaten, Zemo was taken in by a female scientist calling herself "the Baroness", who modeled herself after Heinrich.
-The two married and began kidnapping abused, neglected children to serve as their children.
-Zemo's sanity returned and he even created a new realistic face mask to hide his disfigured face from his adopted children, whom he nurtured and swore to protect from those who might return them to their abusive foster homes.
-The couple's peaceful life was ultimately shattered when Captain America discovered their home, while searching for the evil super-scientist Superia.
-Superia and the Baroness (who revealed that she had pretended to be Heinrich Zemo reborn in a clone body during a fight with Silver Sable and Spider-Man) mocked Helmut and his newfound domestic househusband status as they plotted to kill him.
-Zemo turned on his wife and Superia, before turning his attention to dropping Captain America into a vat of Adhesive X. The plan failed and Zemo (now wearing his trademark hood) fell into the container instead, with the Baroness (hoping to curry favor with her husband), falling in after him.
+Broken and beaten, Zemo is taken in by a scientist called the Baroness, who models herself after Heinrich Zemo.
+The two marry and began kidnapping abused, neglected children to serve as their children.
+Zemo's sanity returns and he creates a new mask to hide his disfigured face from his adopted children, whom he nurtures and swears to protect from being returned to their abusive foster homes.
+The couple's peaceful life is shattered when Captain America discovered their home, while searching for Superia.
+Zemo turns on the Baroness and Superia before turning his attention to dropping Captain America into a vat of Adhesive X. The plan fails and Zemo and the Baroness fall into the vat instead.
 The two were rescued by Captain America and Helmut bemoaned that like his father, his face now was permanently hidden by his mask.
-Captain America responded by revealing that the Avengers had since found a way to dissolve Adhesive X and would use it to free Zemo from his costume and hood, a fact that drove him further into a rage due to Captain America never offering to share this adhesive remover with his father.
+Captain America reveals that the Avengers had since found a way to dissolve Adhesive X and would use it on him.

 Helmut Zemo as Citizen V. Art by Mark Bagley.

-Zemo ultimately escaped prison, though his wife the Baroness died shortly after being sentenced to prison for her role in the abduction of the children they were raising.
-During this time, Zemo discovered that Goliath was imprisoned in the Microverse and formed a new version of Masters of Evil to free Goliath.
+Zemo escapes prison, though the Baroness dies shortly after being sentenced to prison for her role in the abduction of the children they were raising.
+During this time, Zemo discovers that Goliath is imprisoned in the Microverse and forms a new version of Masters of Evil to free Goliath.
 But after rescuing Goliath, the Avengers and the Fantastic Four disappeared during the Onslaught crisis and were presumed dead.
-After overhearing the Beetle (Abe Jenkins) and Goliath talk about who would replace the Avengers and The Fantastic Four, a distraught Zemo soon found a new purpose for his team: the Masters of Evil would take on new heroic identities as the Thunderbolts.
-Zemo would lead the group under the alias Citizen V (a twist of irony as Heinrich Zemo had killed the original Citizen V during World War II) and planned to have the Thunderbolts gain the world's trust in order to conquer it.
+After overhearing Beetle and Goliath talk about who would replace the Avengers and the Fantastic Four, a distraught Zemo soon found a new purpose for his team: the Masters of Evil would take on new heroic identities as the Thunderbolts.
+Zemo would lead the group under the alias Citizen V and planned to have the Thunderbolts gain the world's trust in order to conquer it.
 The public took a liking to the team much more quickly than Zemo, or any of the other Thunderbolts, expected and soon most of them came to like the feeling of being heroes.